Witchcraft Comes in Many Varieties

 Stregheria, or Strega, is an Italian form of witchcraft.
 It has a lot in common with Wicca.
-In recent years, Strega has been given prominence by the writer, Raven Grimassi.
-However, not all practitioners agree on its format and there seems to be a lot of rivalry between various factions.
+In recent years, Strega has been given prominence by the writer Raven Grimassi.
+However, not all practitioners agree on its format, and there seems to be a lot of rivalry between various factions.

 Stregheria was first brought to the attention of modern pagans in the 1970s by Italian-American Leo Martello.
-Since then Grimassi's writings and practice have driven the movement forward.
+Since then, Grimassi's writings and practice have driven the movement forward.

 58. Tech Witch

 Thelema is Aleister Crowley's version of witchcraft.
-It's religious, philosophical and based on its singular tenet: Do what thou wilt shall be the whole of the Law.
+It's religious, philosophical and based on its singular tenet: "Do what thou wilt shall be the whole of the Law.
 Love is the law, love under will."
 Which is a damn good one as far as I'm concerned.

 Crowley's system is based on ceremonial ritual, primarily derived from an interpretation of Egyptian traditions.
 Crowley is much derided, but modern Wicca owes a lot to his work, and he was a fascinating character.